Spotted

 is also known as Gualtieri's moon snail.

-with the spiral tip sticking out.
-The shell is plain beige, grey or
+(not flat) with the spiral tip sticking out.
+Shell beige, grey or

 Human uses: It is collected for